 The calculator below is very accurate for most people.
 And even if you have a unique body type, it will still get you close enough to provide valuable info.
-It is recommend to use the Mifflin St. Jeor formula, which was introduced in 1990.
+We recommend the Mifflin St. Jeor formula, which was introduced in 1990.
 It is the more accurate calculation, and will give you a clear picture of your BMR.

 Calculate your BMR, or basal metabolic rate:

 - Enter Imperial in the U.S., and Metric most other places

 - Enter your typical Activity Level on an average day